typescript-eslint/typescript-eslint/packages/website/blog/2024-09-30-typed-linting.md

 // Uncaught TypeError: Illegal invocation
 ```

-Without type information to indicate the types of `localStorage` and its `getItem` property, there would have been no way to determine that the `const { getItem }` access was unsafe.
+Without type information to indicate the types of `localStorage` and its `getItem` property, there would have been no reliable way to determine that the `const { getItem }` access was unsafe.

 ### Async Race Conditions